v-research/lastchat/README.md

 ### Rulez

-1. accepted pull request with a bug fix: +1
+1. accepted pull request with an explicitly accepted bug fix: +1
-2. accepted pull request must explicitly fix an approved issue (or more than one)
-3. interesting solution: +1
+2. interesting solution: +1
-4. solution to complex bug: +1
+3. solution to complex bug: +1
-5. approved issues: +0 :)
+4. approved issues: +0 :)

 Who approves an issue or says a solution is interesting or complex? [marco](https://github.com/rocchettomarco)